0800 999 0123 Mon-Sat: 9am-5pm. Sun: 10.30am-4.30pm

 03 October 2019

-Garden buildings are a useful addition to your garden; with summer well on its way it may be something you’re considering purchasing for your own garden, but you might be concerned about whether or not you require planning permission.
+Garden buildings are a useful addition to your garden; it may be something you’re considering purchasing for your own garden, but you might be concerned about whether or not you require planning permission.
 Garden structures can be subject to planning permission but generally outbuildings don’t need planning permission as they are considered to be ‘permitted development’ which allows certain types of developments to be made without applying for planning permission.
 The word outbuilding refers to sheds, playhouses, greenhouses, summer houses, garages and garden offices and studios.
 Whilst they don’t generally require planning permission; there are some limitations which should be considered.
 We’ve put together a handy guide which includes what you need to know about planning permission for an outdoor building.

 The main consideration which must be made when adding an outbuilding to your garden is height.
 Planning permission is not required for the majority of garden buildings however once they surpass a certain height, planning permission is required.
 The maximum height is 4 metres (with a dual pitched roof) and 3 metres for any other roof.
 It must have a maximum eaves height of 2.5 metres and be single storey.
 If the building is within 2 metres of a boundary of the curtilage of the house it must have a maximum height of 2.5 metres.
 Also, the outbuilding must not have any verandas, balconies or be placed on a raised platform; any platform must not exceed 0.3 metres in height.